Anti-Revolutionary Party: 1879–1917

-In 1901 the ARP won a decisive victory.
-It won 27.4% of the vote and twenty-three seats.
+In 1901, the ARP won a decisive victory.
+It won 27.4% of the vote and 23 seats.
 A cabinet was formed out of the ARP, the Catholics and the group around De Savorin-Lohman, now called the Christian Historical Party.
 The cabinet was led by Kuyper, being the first person to formally lead the cabinet for four years.
 It was characterised by Kuypers' authoritarian leadership.
 This can best be seen by the railway strike of 1903, in which Kuyper showed no mercy to the strikers and instead pushed several particularly harsh anti-strike laws through parliament.
 After the Senate, where there was a liberal majority, rejected Kuypers' law on higher education, which sought to bring equal titles for alumni of the Free University, which Kuyper himself founded, Kuyper called for new elections for the Senate.
 With a confessional majority in the Senate, the law was pushed through.

-In the 1905 election the ARP lost only 3% of vote, but eight seats, although it was able to strengthen its position in the Senate.
+In the 1905 election, the ARP lost only 3% of the vote, but eight seats, although it was able to strengthen its position in the Senate.
 Kuyper, the party's leader, lost his own seat in Amsterdam to a progressive liberal.
 Theo Heemskerk led the anti-revolutionary parliamentary party.
 A minority liberal cabinet was formed.
 Former anti-revolutionary MP Staalman left ARP and founded the Christian Democratic Party, which later became the Christian Democratic Union, which would play a minor role in the interbellum political landscape.

-In a 1908 Kuyper returned to the House of Representatives.
+In 1908, Kuyper returned to the House of Representatives.
 After a crisis in the liberal cabinet Theo Heemskerk was given the chance to form a new cabinet.
 A minority confessional cabinet was formed.
 In the 1909 election the ARP won 3% of vote and twenty-five seats.
 The Heemskerk cabinet continues.

-In 1912 Kuyper left national politics because of health reasons, and in 1913 he was elected to the Senate.
-In the 1913 election the ARP lost 6% of the votes, but lost more than half of its seats and was left with 11 seats.
+In 1912, Kuyper left national politics because of health reasons, and in 1913, he was elected to the Senate.
+In the 1913 election, the ARP lost 6% of the votes.
+The party lost more than half of its seats, leaving them with 11 seats overall.
 Another minority liberal cabinet was formed.
 The leadership of the ARP lay in the hands of less prominent politicians.
 Although a relatively small opposition party, the ARP played an important role in Dutch politics.
 The liberal minority cabinet, led by Cort van der Linden sought to resolve two important issues in Dutch politics: the conflict over the equalisation of payment for religious schools and universal suffrage.
 In the constitution change of 1917 both items were resolved.
 The ARP was given equal payment for religious schools, but it had to accept women's suffrage and proportional representation.